Skip to main content

 • running engines in garages or sheds

-• using cooking appliances for heating purposes
+• using cooking appliances for heat

 You cannot see, taste or smell carbon monoxide.

 Make sure you have working carbon monoxide alarms in every room in your home.

-If you rent your home, check that your landlord has installed one.
+If you rent your home, check that your landlord has installed them.

-Find more advice on carbon monoxide - Carbonmonoxide.ie
+Advice on carbon monoxide - carbonmonoxide.ie

 Alcohol and cigarettes

 Make sure you empty ashtrays and throw cigarette butts away.
-They have enough nicotine in them to be toxic to babies and small children.
+Even small amounts of nicotine can be toxic to babies and children.

 Other products containing nicotine can harm children.
 These include nicotine gum, sprays, pastilles and patches.
 Always keep these products out of sight and reach of children.